archethic-foundation/aeip/AEIP-1.md

 ### Criteria for a successful AEIP

 Each AEIP should have the following parts:
-- Preamble -- RFC 822 style headers containing meta-data about the AEIP, including the AEIP number, a short descriptive title (limited to a maximum of 44 characters), the names, and optionally the contact info for each author, etc.
+- Preamble: RFC 822 style headers containing meta-data about the AEIP, including the AEIP number, a short descriptive title (limited to a maximum of 44 characters), the names, and optionally the contact info for each author, etc.
 - Abstract: a short (~200 word) description of the technical issue being addressed.
 - Specification: The technical specification should describe the syntax and semantics of any new feature.